Helps you reach and maintain a healthy weight.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are taking cyclosporine (Gengraf®, Neoral®, Sandimmune®).
-Cyclosporine must be used at least 2 hours before or 2 hours after you use orlistat.
+- Make sure your doctor knows if you take cyclosporine (Gengraf®, Neoral®, Sandimmune®).
+Cyclosporine must be used at least 3 hours before or 3 hours after you use orlistat.

-- Tell your doctor if you are also using levothyroxine (Levothroid®, Levoxyl®, Synthroid®).
+- Tell your doctor if you also use levothyroxine (Levothroid®, Levoxyl®, Synthroid®).
 Levothyroxine must be used at least 4 hours before or 4 hours after you take this medicine.

-- Your doctor should know if you are also using medicine to treat diabetes (such as insulin, glyburide, glipizide, metformin, Glucophage®, or Glucotrol®), or any other medicines to help you lose weight.
+- Your doctor should know if you are also using medicine to treat diabetes (such as insulin, glyburide, glipizide, metformin, Glucophage®, or Glucotrol®), a blood thinner (such as warfarin, Coumadin®), or any other medicines to help you lose weight.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart disease, kidney stones, underactive thyroid, or an eating disorder (such as anorexia or bulimia).
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems (such as kidney stones), liver disease, underactive thyroid, or an eating disorder (such as anorexia or bulimia).

 - Make sure your doctor knows if you have diabetes.
-Your doctor may need to change your diabetes medicine if you change your diet or lose weight.
+He may change your diabetes medicine if you lose weight.

-- Contact your doctor if you or your child have pain or tenderness in the upper stomach, unusual itching, yellowing of the eyes or skin, dark-colored urine, loss of appetite, or light-colored stools while taking this medicine.
-These may be signs of a liver problem.
+- Stop using this medicine and check with your doctor right away if you have pain or tenderness in the upper stomach, unusual itching, yellowing of the eyes or skin, dark urine, loss of appetite, or pale stools.
+These may be signs of a serious liver problem.

 Possible Side Effects While Using This Medicine